-Stephanie is the Director of Policy, overseeing all policy and advocacy matters with a specific focus on policymaker education efforts at the federal level with the legislative and executive branches of government.
+Stephanie oversees all policy and advocacy matters with a specific focus on policymaker education efforts at the federal level with the legislative and executive branches of government.
 Prior to joining NCSD, she was a senior Legislative Aide for U.S. Senator Patty Murray (WA), working on issues of sexual and reproductive health and health care reform and also worked at the National Family Planning and Reproductive Health Association (NFPRHA).
 Stephanie holds a Bachelor of Arts in Political Science from Beloit College.

-Jessica Frasure-Williams is the Director of Programs and Partnerships, overseeing NCSD’s programmatic work to support health department STD programs through delivery of high quality capacity building, technical assistance, and programs for populations disproportionately affected by STDs.
+Jessica Frasure-Williams oversees NCSD’s programmatic work to support health department STD programs through delivery of high quality capacity building, technical assistance, and programs for populations disproportionately affected by STDs.
 Prior to coming to NCSD, Jessica spent over a dozen years at California’s STD program.
 She received her Bachelor of Arts degree from New College of Florida and Master of Public Health degree from the University of California, Berkeley.

 Tiffany Haskell attended West Virginia University, where she graduated with a bachelors of science, with a focus on communications and women’s studies.
 She then joined the Peace Corps where she spent two years in Kyrgyzstan teaching English and providing seminars on HIV/AIDS and gender equality.
 Most recently, she worked in Human Resources and administration.
 Tiffany has passion for helping and educating others and raising awareness of social challenges.
 She supports NCSD’s member services and operations.

-Rebekah is the Senior Policy Manager at NCSD.
-She works on both state and federal policy.
+Rebekah works on both state and federal policy.
 Prior to joining NCSD, Rebekah was the Senior Policy Associate at the National AIDS Housing Coalition, working to support federal funding for structural interventions to the HIV/AIDS epidemic.
 She served as the Policy and Advocacy Manager at The Women’s Collective, a DC-based AIDS service organization.
 Rebekah holds her MPH and JD degrees from Temple University where she focused on sexual health and reproductive rights.

-Kelly Mayor, BS, MS, CMP, is currently the Director of Operations & Member Services at NCSD, where she joined in June 2000 as program associate.
+Kelly Mayor, BS, MS, CMP, joined the NCSD team in June 2000 as program associate.
 She started her professional career with NCSD directly out of college at West Virginia University where she obtained bachelor’s degree s in speech pathology/audiology and communication studies in 1998 and a master’s degree in community health promotion in 2000.
 In 2013, she became a Certified Meeting Professional through the Events Industry Council.
 Kelly is responsible for office administration, member services and meeting planning.

 Lillian manages NCSD’s adolescent STD/HIV prevention partnerships with national organizations, including local action planning, communication strategies, and learning opportunties.
 Prior to joining NCSD, Lillian was a Communications and Outreach Manager with the National Association of Nurse Practitioners in Women’s Health (NPWH), where she worked to improve the health and lives of women and families through promotion of NPWH’s continuing education activities and national outreach efforts.
 Lilly holds a BA in Women’s Studies and Spanish from Denison University.
 In her spare time, she is a dancer with the Classical Repertory Dance Ensemble.